wrp90/RMGenerator/README.md

 # ReadMe Generator

   ## Description
-  This project was designed to generate a good readme that includes license info.
+  This project was designed to generate a good readme that includes sections, table of contents and license info.
   ## Table of Contents:
   - [Description](#Description)
   - [Installation](#Install)